twbs/bootstrap/site/content/docs/5.1/customize/color.md

 ## Generating utilities

-<small class="d-inline-flex px-2 py-1 font-monospace text-muted border rounded-3">Added in v5.1.0</small>
+<small class="d-inline-flex px-2 py-1 fw-semibold text-success bg-success bg-opacity-10 rounded-2">Added in v5.1.0</small>

 Bootstrap doesn't include `color` and `background-color` utilities for every color variable, but you can generate these yourself with our [utility API]({{< docsref "/utilities/api" >}}) and our extended Sass maps added in v5.1.0.